weaversa/cryptol-course/labs/SAW/SAW.md

 As we can see, the `struct` keyword is quite versatile as we can pass symbolic variables, symbolic pointers, and even define specific Cryptol values to it.

-### Structs as Cryptol Tuples and Records
+### Structs as Cryptol Tuples

-Explicit structs is not the only way to represent valuess for preconditions and postconditions.
+Explicit structs is not the only way to represent values for preconditions and postconditions.
 We can also use tuples since Cryptol interprets symbolic structs as tuples.